Fiorina Cecchin

-Fiorina Cecchin (3 April 1877 – 13 November 1925) – in religious Maria Carola – was an Italian Roman Catholic professed religious in the Sisters of Saint Giuseppe Benedetto Cottolengo.
-Ill health prevented an initial entrance into the religious life when she was eighteen before she was accepted into the Cottolengo Sisters in Treviso; it was upon her religious profession that she worked as a cook for her colleagues before she was given permission to join the missions in Africa where she arrived in 1905.
-Cecchin became a popular figure in the missions due to her care and attentiveness towards the poor and the sick with whom she spent a great deal of time with.
+Fiorina Cecchin, SSGC (in religion Maria Carola; 3 April 1877 – 13 November 1925) was an Italian Catholic member of the Sisters of Saint Giuseppe Benedetto Cottolengo.

+Ill health prevented her initial entrance into the religious life at 18 before she was accepted into the Cottolengo Sisters in Treviso.
+Upon her religious profession, she worked as a cook for her colleagues before joining the missions in Africa, where she arrived in 1905.
+Cecchin became a popular figure in the missions due to her care and attentiveness towards the poor and the sick.
 She was noted for her zealous activism and the manner in which she educated children in catechism.

-The beatification process commenced in Turin in 2014 and she became titled as a Servant of God.
-Cecchin was beatified on 5 November 2022 in Meru after a miracle attributed to her from 2013 received papal approval.
+Cecchin died in 1925, and the beatification process commenced in Turin in 2014.
+She was beatified on 5 November 2022 in Meru.

-Life
+Biography

 Fiorina Cecchin was born on 3 April 1877 in Cittadella in the Padua province as the fifth of eight children born to Francesco Cecchin and Antonia Geremia.
 Her eldest two siblings both died as infants.

 Cecchin attempted to join the Suore di Santa Dorotea in Vicenza but was rejected on the basis of her fragile health.
 However, her parish priest and spiritual director provided her with assistance and secured her a place in the Sisters of Saint Giuseppe Benedetto Cottolengo at their house in Bigolino in Treviso when she was nineteen.
 On 27 August 1896, Cecchin began her period as a postulant at the Little House of Divine Providence in Turin (she was the 139th postulant that year) and then commenced her novitiate period on 2 October 1897 (taking the habit on 3 October and the religious name "Maria Carola") before she made her solemn religious profession on 6 January 1899.
 Following her profession, she was appointed as a cook first at the boarding school that the order managed at Giaveno and then at the motherhouse in Turin, however, she longed to join the missions in Africa as it was a longstanding ambition that she held, indeed, submitting a formal request to her superiors to enter the missions on 19 March 1904.